Australian cuisine: Fish and seafood

 Fish and chips is a take-away food that originated in the United Kingdom and remains popular in Australia.
 It generally consists of battered deep-fried fish with deep-fried chipped (slab-cut) potatoes.
 Rather than cod which is more common in the UK, the most popular fish at Australian fish and chips shops, at least in southern Australian states, is flake, a fillet of gummy shark (Mustelus antarcticus).

 Flathead is also a popular sport and table fish found in all parts of Australia.
 Barramundi is a fish found in northern Australian river systems.
-Bay lobsters, better known in Australia as Moreton Bay bugs, are common in seafood restaurants, or may be served with steak as "surf and turf".
+Bay lobsters, better known in Australia as Moreton Bay bugs, are common in seafood restaurants, or may be served with steak as surf and turf.

 The most common species of the aquaculture industry are salmon, tuna, oysters, and prawns.
 Other food species include abalone, freshwater finfish (such as barramundi, Murray cod, silver perch), brackish water or marine finfish (such as barramundi, snapper, yellowtail kingfish, mulloway, groupers), mussels, mud crabs and sea cucumbers.

-While inland river and lake systems are relatively sparse, they nevertheless provide freshwater game fish and crustacea suitable for dining.
-Fishing and aquaculture constitute Australia's fifth most valuable agricultural industry after wool, beef, wheat and dairy.
+While inland river and lake systems are relatively sparse, they nevertheless provide freshwater game fish and crustaceans suitable for dining.
+Fishing and aquaculture constitute Australia's fifth most valuable agricultural industry after wool, beef, wheat, and dairy.
 Approximately 600 varieties of marine and freshwater seafood species are caught and sold in Australia for both local and overseas consumption.
 European carp, common in the Murray River as an invasive species, is not considered edible by most Australians despite being common in cuisines across Europe.